+Password security start here.
 Whenever you create an account online, your password is never stored.
-Instead an encrypted tunnel is built between your PC and the web server.
+Instead, an encrypted tunnel is built between your PC and the webserver.
 Your password is sent in plain text inside this encrypted tunnel, therefore encrypting the password, to the server where it is hashed using some common hashing algorithm, plus any extra tricks the web engineer might have added.
 This hash and the rest of your account information is stored inside a database for future reference.
 The string used to create the hash is discarded.
 Whenever you sign into the service your password is hashed again, if the hashes match you are authenticated.

 When hackers gain access to this database of hashes, they now have unlimited attempts to guess strings that might resolve the hash given many hashing algorithms.
 If the account is from a less secure service, they may not have too complex of a hashing algorithm, and if your password isn’t too complex either the hash will be decrypted within seconds.